Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have initialized research on telemedicine Android application.
 I have defined core objectives and researching on features and testing methodologies.

 I have explored user role management and access control for secure admin operations.

+Updated Requirements-engineering with correct citation formats in wiki pages and created new document aswell for submission.